-The authority to grant an extension for the completion of work in a course beyond the original TST or college deadline (whichever is earlier) for that course rests with the student's college AD Director, not the instructor of the course.
+The authority to grant an extension for the completion of work in a course beyond the original TST or college deadline (whichever is earlier) for that course rests with the student's college Graduate Director, not the instructor of the course.
 Nevertheless, the instructor's signature is required for course extension requests to be processed.
-Students will petition their college AD Director for extensions, using a standard form provided by TST on its website.
+Students will petition their college Graduate Director for extensions, using a standard form provided by TST on its website.

-The deadline for requesting an initial extension is the college deadline for completion of coursework and grade submission for courses offered in the relevant session.
+The deadline for requesting an initial extension is the deadline for completion of coursework for courses offered in the relevant session.

-A student on extension who is unable to complete the required coursework in the extension period specified by the college AD Director may apply to their college AD Director for a continuation of the extension (subject to the time limits and deadlines for extensions, set out below); however, the student must make such a request before the expiry date of the extension period in place.
+A student on extension who is unable to complete the required coursework in the extension period specified by the college Graduate Director may apply to their college Graduate Director for a continuation of the extension (subject to the time limits and deadlines for extensions, set out in §A7.11.3); however, the student must make such a request before the expiry date of the extension period in place.
+This request does not constitute a second extension.